What is a Starfish retrospective?

-Originally developed by Pat Kua, the Starfish retrospective template has five prongs.
+Originally developed by Pat Kua, the Starfish retrospective template has five prompts.

 It was named after a starfish because it has five points or prongs, like a Starfish when drawn out on a whiteboard.

-Here are the five prompts of this retrospective technique:
+Here are the five prompts for a Starfish retrospective:

 Starfish retrospectives give teams more nuance when looking back over work together.
 Start, Stop, Continue is a great retrospective exercise, but it can miss small details because it operates in a binary.
 Adding “More of” and “Less of” categories encourages teams to think in terms of iterations, rather than absolute terms.